Teenagers Also Have Rights At School And When Dealing With The Police

 Police officers CAN’T order teenagers to answer questions.

 School teachers and principals CAN’T order a student to answer questions.

-Police are powerless when you know your rights and use them, know your rights when dealing with a police officer.
+Police are powerless when you know and USE YOUR RIGHTS when dealing with a police officer

 Police Officers don’t like to hear these words:

 “Am I Free to Go?”

 Know Your Rights During a Traffic Stop or With an Encounter With a Police Officer

 - Your Safety – When being pulled over by the police pull over to a safe place, turn off your ignition, stay in your vehicle and keep your hands on the steering wheel.
 Take a few breaths, relax and try to stay calm.
 Be polite and courteous.
 At night, turn on the interior light.
 Don’t be searching for your insurance and license, wait until the officer asks for them.
 Tell the officer where you will be reaching.
 Keep your license, registration and proof of insurance near you like in your “sun visor.”
 After you give the officer your papers, put your hands back on the steering wheel.
 If you’re told to get out of your vehicle, take your keys, license and insurance with you.
 Close and lock your car door when you get out.

 - Don’t Answer Any Questions – Other than saying “yes sir or no ma’am” to the officer don’t say another word or answer any questions.
 The police are not your friends.
 The Supreme Court says you should never talk to the police when being questioned.
 Don’t ever speak to the police, but there’s a catch.
 A new Supreme Court ruling says, “you have to tell the police that you’re going to remain silent” and then don’t say another word.